-In late June, the US Department of Labor (DOL) proposed a new rule that would significantly curtail responsible investments made by pension funds.
+In June 2020, under the Trump administration, the US Department of Labor (DOL) proposed a rule that would significantly curtail responsible investments made by pension funds.
 If passed, pension fund administrators would be required to prove that financial returns are not at risk in order to pursue ESG (environmental, social and governance)-based investments.
-As a result, incorporating risks such as climate change impact into investment strategies would be more difficult.
-While the DOL expressed skepticism, the SEC’s response was more agnostic.
-At a recent conference, senior SEC official Elad Roisman called for better 'green' labelling and noted his reservations about requiring companies to disclose ESG information for regulators and investors.
+As a result, incorporating risks such as climate change impact into investment strategies would become more difficult.
+Senior SEC official Elad Roisman called for better 'green' labelling and noted his reservations about requiring companies to disclose ESG information for regulators and investors.

-The move by the DOL and the lack of action from US regulators - coupled with lessons learned from the pandemic - have triggered investors to become activists for climate action.
-Last week, a coalition of trade bodies that include financial institutions such as the US’s largest pension funds wrote to the Federal Reserve, CFTC, SEC, and various government bodies urging action by integrating climate change as a systemic risk into their mandates through a series of recommendations.
-The signatories include investors managing nearly $1tn in assets, as well as several US senators.
-Investors are concerned that if regulators do not act immediately, climate change can have a disastrous impact on asset valuations and the macroeconomic stability of the US.
+This move by the DOL and the lack of action from US regulators - coupled with lessons learned from the pandemic – triggered many investors to become activists for climate action.
+A coalition of trade bodies including financial institutions such as the US’s largest pension funds wrote to the Federal Reserve, CFTC, SEC, and various government bodies urging action by integrating climate change as a systemic risk into their mandates through a series of recommendations.
+The signatories included investors managing nearly $1tn in assets, as well as several US senators.
+Investors expressed concerns that if regulators do not act immediately, climate change can have a disastrous impact on asset valuations and the macroeconomic stability of the US.

 Investor activism globally

 From early days, investors in the UK and EU have been actively shaping policy for climate change through lobbying efforts to Parliament, joint coalitions, and open discussions with regulators.
 In the UK, the Bank of England announced plans in December 2019 to conduct mandatory stress tests of the resilience of major banks and insurers on a range of climate scenarios, one being rising sea levels and the European Union provided guidance on sustainable finance and clarity through a taxonomy.